leroychan/twilio-flex-conversations-adapters/README.md

 cp .env.example .env
 ```

-Configure the `.env` file using your preferred code editor with all required values obtained from Step 1 and 2.
+Configure the `.env` file using your preferred code editor with all the required values obtained from Step 1 and 2.
 You can leave `ACCOUNT_SID=xxx` and `AUTH_TOKEN=xxx` empty as it will be populated by default during run time.

 Once configured and you are ready to deploy it, go back to your terminal and issue the following command: